Influence functions and regularity tangents for efficient active learning: Observations

+Note that the optimal value of $s$ may change slightly every time points are added or removed from the training data, resulting in a new $\theta^*$ and a new value for the complexity $R_s(\theta^*)$.
+Active learning and online learning algorithms could theoretically benefit from a training methodology like this that optimizes $\theta$ and $s$ together, if having a precise realtime estimate of $s$ turns out to be important to the application.

 Many implementations of SGD do not use a regularizer but rely on early stopping to prevent overfitting (as we mentioned in section \ref{sec:gd}), with the decision to stop training usually made by periodically evaluating the model on some test data set and looking for the moment when the loss starts to increase.
-In such settings it should be possible to set $s=0$ and use a dummy regularizer like $s\norm{\theta}^2$ just for the purpose of running the SGDF algorithm for e.g.~active learning selectors, as we hypothesize that the calculation of $\dot{\theta}$ will still be valid and the loss-derivative model-complexity influence-function identity $\dby{L(z,\theta^*)}{s} = \dby{R_s(\theta^*(\eps))}{\eps}$ will still approximately hold even if $s$ is (sub-optimally) set to 0, because the identity only depends on the identification of an optimum for $\theta$ and not $s$.
+In such settings it should be possible to set $s$ to some small value and use a dummy regularizer like $s\norm{\theta}^2$ just for the purpose of running the SGDF algorithm for e.g.~active learning selectors, as we hypothesize that the calculation of $\dot{\theta}$ will still be valid and the loss-derivative model-complexity influence-function identity $\dby{L(z,\theta^*)}{s} = \dby{R_s(\theta^*(\eps))}{\eps}$ will still approximately hold even if $s$ is non-optimal, because the identity only depends on the identification of an optimum for $\theta$ and not $s$.

-Finally, we would like to promote the generality of our algorithm and the techniques presented here by making an appeal to the universality of the regularization concept in continuous models, which is based on the simple and fundamental philosophical argument that models may be ranked by complexity, so that a single scalar hyperparameter suffices to compensate for overfitting.
+Finally, we would like to highlight the generality of our algorithm and the techniques presented here by making an appeal to the universality of the regularization concept in continuous models, which is based on the simple and fundamental philosophical argument that all models may be ranked by complexity, so that a single scalar hyperparameter suffices to compensate for overfitting.